 Whatsapp has over one billion users in about 180 countries all over the world.
 This messaging platform allows the users to make calls, share videos and send text messages.
 However hackers and fraud stars have developed new strategies to send viruses and compromise your privacy by sending Whatsapp scam messages.

 I have been a victim of these Whatsapp scam messages.
 Someone forwarded to me a message that there was a trick to get free internet 4 GB data from the various service providers.
-In my ignorance, I was so exited and rushed to click the link.
+In my ignorance, I was so excited and rushed to click the link.
 I was then asked to input my number then forward the message to 10 of my contacts.
 I did as I was instructed because I needed that ‘free 4 GB.’

 In the end I discovered it was just a Whatsapp scam message.
 I then made a resolution to ignore such messages.
 However, after about 3 years of active usage of Whatsapp, I keep seeing the same old Whatsapp scam messages making rounds.